idvd20/idvd20/README.md

 ![Banner](https://github.com/idvd20/idvd20/blob/main/Banner.gif)

+<div align="center">
   # Hi there 👋, I'm Dave!
-<div align="center">
   <img src="https://github.com/idvd20/idvd20/blob/main/RengokuGIF.gif" width="200" />
+</div>
-  <p>I'm a chemical engineer turned software engineer and I'm excited (and scared) about making this switch!
+I'm a chemical engineer turned software engineer and I'm excited (and scared) about making this switch!
 So far I really enjoy learning and there are so much to learn.
-I've been learning React, Node, Express, and MongoDB, and excited to learn more especially about the cloud or AI.</p>
+I've been learning React, Node, Express, and MongoDB, and excited to learn more especially about the cloud or AI.
-</div>

 ## Skills
 * ⚛   React